Key Takeaways

 A fixed index annuity is a financial product whose terms are defined by a contract between you and an insurance company.
 It features characteristics of both fixed annuities and variable annuities.
 Fixed index annuities are also referred to as indexed annuities, index annuities or equity-indexed annuities.

-Indexed annuities offer a minimum guaranteed interest rate combined with a rate tied to a broad stock market index, such as the S&P 500 or the Dow Jones Industrial Average.
+Indexed annuities offer a minimum guaranteed interest rate combined with a credited growth tied to a broad stock market index, such as the S&P 500 or the Dow Jones Industrial Average.

 This unique hybrid design offers protection against stock market losses, as well as the potential to profit from the market’s gains.